MoarVM/MoarVM/docs/bytecode.markdown

 actual bytecode itself, on the other hand, is (at least until JIT happens) of interest for execution.

-Each block has the following data.
+Each frame starts with the following data.

     +---------------------------------------------------------+
     | Bytecode segment offset                                 |